schmudde/blog/content/posts/2020-04-26-ambient-church.md

 [^bwv-105]: {-} Bach's autograph of an aria in the cantata *Herr, gehe nicht ins Gericht mit deinem Knecht*, BWV 105 via [Wikipedia](https://en.wikipedia.org/wiki/File:Bwv105-wie-zittern.png)
 </figure>

+---

+*Update March, 10, 2024*: Bob Shingleton of *On An Overgrown Path* recently responded to this post in "[There is no right reaction to great music](https://www.overgrownpath.com/2024/03/there-is-no-right-reaction-to-great.html)."

+Shingleton was prompted by the oversight of Matangi Quartet's 2022 album *[Ruins and Remains](https://ecmrecords.com/product/ruins-and-remains-wolfert-brederode-matangi-quartet-joost-lijbaart/)* in the classical music press; he suggests that the album's "guardedly hopeful" tone may have caused the omission.
+Furthermore, *Ruins and Remains*' blend of jazz and contemporary classical is a line normally not crossed in the world of symphony halls and churches.
+The same is true for any blending of electronics and classical I mentioned in *Notes From the Ambient Church*.
+Such conventions stifle what is acceptable in the classical music world and might explain why the genre [struggles to engage a new young audience](https://www.overgrownpath.com/2019/07/classical-music-must-beware-of-new.html).

+But I also suggest that this inflexibility might be in the DNA of contemporary classical music - whose medium isn't the concert hall, it's notes on a page.
+Written music is how the genre has been transmitted through the centuries and a hundred years of recorded music isn't going to move these deeply-rooted foundations.
+Yet more evidence that Marshall McLuhan was right, the medium is the message.